 (a) Explain to the youth entrepreneurs the key steps in the strategic planning process.
-(9 marks)

-(b) Outline to the entrepreneurs the six key components of a firm's mission statement.
-(6 marks)
+(9 marks) (b) Outline to the entrepreneurs the six key components of a firm's mission statement.
+(6 marks) (Total: 15 marks)

 CS61 Pilot Paper Page 1 Out of 2